HassanAbdelwahed/web-based-email-program/README.md

 # web-based-email-program
 The aim of the project is to implement the basic functionalities of a mail server, including the manipulation of mails, attachments, and contacts.
+## Description
+E-mail service Application offer a big number of features such as sending and receiving mails, deleting and drafting mails, viewing contacts, adding and deleting contacts, sending attachments and a lot of other features.
+## Features
+  -sending, deleting, drafting mails
+  -viewing inbox, sent, draft and trash folders -adding, deleting, and viewing contacts
+  - sending and receiving attachments
+  - sorting mails by data, read and unread, level of importance
+  - searching of mails by any keyword in the mail -folder of important messages